-The Chicken Tikka was cooked street style with red chilli, mint and coriander.
-I thoroughly enjoyed the flavours.
+We thoroughly enjoyed the flavours of this chicken tikka.
 The meat was tender, well marinated and seasoned.
-For me it wasn’t succulent and juicy enough, especially having the comparison of their grilled chicken at the cafe.
-Don’t get me wrong, the dish was still great but just lacked that little extra ‘umph’ for me.
+For me, it wasn’t succulent and juicy enough, especially having the comparison of their grilled chicken at the cafe.
+Don’t get me wrong, the dish was still great but just lacked that little extra oomph for me.

 5oz Ribeye (£9)

-The dish is pretty much a quiche with a pinch of Indian flavours.
-I liked the idea and concept for the dish but it was really lacking a punch to the palate and a robust touch.
+The dish was pretty much a quiche with just a tiny pinch of Indian flavours.
+I liked the idea and concept for the dish but it was really lacking a punch to the palate and robust flavours.